Pongsasit/HavardX_data_sciece/README.md

 # HavardX_data_sciece
-All 9 courses for professional certificate code in R .
+8 courses for professional certificate code in R .
 From basic to data science level.
+Not include final project